reneegreen816/PholdAPhage/README.md

 Genome length is proportional to capsid size for DNA packaging.

 Using the Casper-Klug (CK) Theory of viral symmetry:
-- Step 1: defines your phage's capsid triangulation number (T#) by the Genome-to-T-number model
+- Step 1: defines your phage's capsid triangulation number (T#) by the Genome-to-T-number model.
-- Step 2: takes your T#, and it's _(h, k)_ parameters to simulate the correct protein copy number across a phage capsid structure in ChimeraX.
+- Step 2: takes your T# and it's _(h, k)_ parameters to simulate the correct protein copy number across a phage capsid structure in ChimeraX using the sym tool for mathematical automoation and precision.
 <br><br>

 <h2>How to simulate your unknown phage</h2>

 **<mark>Pre-simulation needs</mark>**
 - You will need to know you phage genome length
-- You will need your phage genome annotated and folded for use.
-To do this visit Pharokka, Phyntenny and AlphaFold2
+- You will need your phage genome annotated and proteins folded for use.
+To do this, visit Pharokka, Phyntenny and AlphaFold2.
-- have downloaded or have access to ChimeraX for protein visualisation
+- Have downloaded ChimeraX to your working computer.
 <br><br>

 **<mark>STEP 1 - Define your unknown phage T# and protein copy number</mark>**